alejandroreynagit/Advanced_Lane_Detection/README.md

 ## Writeup - Daniel Alejandro Reyna Torres

-In this project, your goal is to write a software pipeline to identify the lane boundaries in a video, but the main output or product we want you to create is a detailed writeup of the project.
-Check out the [writeup template](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) for this project and use it as a starting point for creating your own writeup.
+In this project, goal is to write a software pipeline to identify the lane boundaries in a video.

 ---